Dachshunds: The Good, the Bad, the Ugly

 Separation Anxiety: Their loyalty is deep, but that can translate into separation anxiety when they're left alone for too long.

-Love for Digging: Bred to burrow into badger dens, dachshunds love to dig.
+Love for Digging: Dachshunds are bred to burrow into badger dens, and they love to dig.
 Your garden, furniture, and carpets could potentially bear witness to this trait.

 While these traits are less than glamorous, they are manageable with the right training, patience, and a ton of love.